Phoebe Blyth: The first Scottish women elected to public office

 By 1872, Blyth and her fellow social reformer Flora Stevenson had forged a prominent role in Edinburgh public life.
 Both were instrumental in the local administration and implementation of the Education (Scotland) Act when it passed in 1872.
 Under this act, approximately thousand regional school boards were created at a stroke; the first public bodies in Scotland to be opened to women.

 As a result, the first Scottish women to be elected to public office were Jane Arthur, elected in Glasgow in 1872, and then Phoebe Blyth and Flora Stevenson in Edinburgh in 1873.
 Blyth and Stevenson were also active in the movement for the opening of the medical profession and university education to women.
 Blyth was not, however, a campaigner in the movement for women's suffrage though she did support it.

 Blyth served on the school board for eight years, retiring in 1881.
 During her time on the board, she promoted the educational value of teaching of cookery and household management for schoolgirls.
 Blyth was also convenor of the committee of domestic economy and convenor of the ladies' African committee of the Church of Scotland.
 Throughout her life, Blyth was also a committed philanthropist and regularly engaged in missionary activities.

 Death

-Blyth passed away at her home, 27 Mansion House Road, in Edinburgh on 12 February 1898.
+Blyth died at her home, 27 Mansion House Road, in Edinburgh on 12 February 1898.
 She was buried at Grange Cemetery three days later.
 Her will left a trust of three hundred pounds a year to the support of “such indigent and infirm gentlewomen”, the recipients to be decided upon by female members of her extensive family.
 A portion of her estate was to be donated to hospitals, missions, asylums and sick societies in Edinburgh.